University of Canterbury

 Workload per Semester

 A normal workload for one semester is 60 points (or 120 points for one year).
-Minimum course load is 45 points per semester (90 points per year) and the maximum load is 75 points per semester (150 points per year).
+The minimum course load is 45 points per semester (90 points per year) and the maximum load is 75 points per semester (150 points per year).

 Housing